Abortion in Latin American: Four women’s voices | Malay Mail

 It was there that her stillbirth happened.

 “At that point, I lost consciousness.
-I was taken to hospital with a hemorrhage.
+I was taken to hospital with a haemorrhage.
 The doctor treating me asked what happened and was the one who denounced me.”

 She spent 10 months in jail but now wants to fight for abortion reform.